-Methanol is colourless, poisonous, and volatile liquid that burns in air with faintly luminous flame and forms an explosive mixture with air or oxygen.
-It contains a methyl group linked with the hydroxyl group.
+Methanol is colourless, poisonous, and volatile liquid that burns in air with a faintly luminous flame.
+It forms an explosive mixture with air or oxygen.
+It has a methyl group linked with the hydroxyl group.
 Some important properties of methanol are given below the table,

 Production from synthesis gas

 The production of methanol is 100 percent if the proper precaution is taken.
-By change the catalyst and ratio of carbon monoxide to hydrogen, the product is a variety of higher alcohol.
+By changing the catalyst and ratio of carbon monoxide to hydrogen, the product is a variety of higher alcohol.